YawBoah/Don-t-hang-me-game/README.md

 ## Contributing

 Contributions to this Don't Hang Me game are welcome!
 If you have any ideas for improvements or new features, please open an issue or create a pull request.
-Your contributions can help make this game even better.
+Your contributions can help make this wonderful game even better.

 ## License